-Hundreds of years ago, the Gaelic name used by the Kegan family in Ireland was Mac Aodhagain, which means son of Aodh, a personal name usually Anglicized as Hugh.
+Hundreds of years ago, the Gaelic name used by the Kegan family in Ireland was Mac Aodhagain, which means "son of Aodh, son of fire," a personal name usually Anglicized as Hugh.
 A Brehon family originally of Uí Maine, which settled in Ormond.

 The family claim descent from Saint and Bishop Eoghan (d.
 618), "of Ardsratha, now Ardstraw, in the county of Tyrone and diocese of Derry.
 Descended from Ugaine Mor on the father's side he was thus connected by kindred with the chieftains of Leinster, while through his mother, Muindech, he claimed relationship with the Ulster families."